 This Parisian inspired stencil can be used for a variety of projects – imagine a rustic wood box, a pillow case, a door, and of course, a decorative sign for the wall.

 If you have shopped for antique grain sacks from Europe then you know how pricey they are.
 Here’s a low cost alternative to creating something suggestive of an antique.
-The lettering is so vintage in style and authentic looking!
+The lettering is so Old World and authentic!